 Another great way to get inspired is on Instagram.
 You can search through your explore page for general inspiration or search for a country’s hashtags to get specific ideas about where you want to travel within a country and what you want to do.
 See my Instagram here.

 Another great resource for travel planning is Lonely Planet Guides, which are great for the finer details like restaurants, accommodation and activities.

 I must admit, I try to avoid tours as much as I can.
-But in certain situations, and sometimes when travelling alone, it is simply just easier and more cost efficient to arrange a tour.
+But in certain situations, and when travelling alone, it is simply easier and more cost efficient to arrange a tour.

 Get Your Guide

 Get Your Guide has tours of all kinds, all over the world.
 They are my go-to website when searching for tours.

 Volunteering is one of the best ways to save money while travelling.
 Many companies allow you to volunteer your time in exchange for free accommodation and food.

 Workaway is one popular volunteering program.
 Workaway is an online platform of over 30,000 hosts from over 170 countries that provide food & accommodation in exchange for work, usually 25 hours of work each week.
 Opportunities range from wineries in Italy to resorts in Greece, childcare in Bali and so much more.

 WWOOF is a popular site for volunteering opportunities.
 WWOOF stands for World Wide Opportunities on Organic Farms.
 In exchange for a few hours work, you will be given free accommodation and often food.